AOC blasts border officials after new report on offensive Facebook posts: ‘Looks like CBP lied’

 "Today, U.S. Customs and Border Protection was made aware of disturbing social media activity hosted on a private Facebook group that may include a number of CBP employees," Klein said.
 "CBP immediately informed DHS Office of the Inspector General and initiated an investigation."

-But the Politico story on Wednesday calls into question the timeline that Klein describes for top officlals being made aware of the Facebook group.

-Politico reported Wednesday that former Border Patrol chief Mark Morgan was alerted in 2016 to a post in which a CBP agent was shown to be simulating sex with a training mannequin, while other posts showed an agent holding what appeared to be a human skull and another agent seeming to be defecating in the desert.
+But the Politico story on Wednesday cited prior instances of vulgar posts.
+It said that former Border Patrol chief Mark Morgan was alerted in 2016 to a post in which a CBP agent was shown to be simulating sex with a training mannequin, while other posts showed an agent holding what appeared to be a human skull and another agent seeming to be defecating in the desert.

 Politico reported that a CBP spokesperson claimed that the posts were reported at the time to the agency’s Office of Professional Responsibility, which conducted an investigation but did not disclose the findings.
 The Facebook group, however, continued with newer posts added.